A Practical Guide to PID Controller Implementation: Digital PID implementation

 Time series sampling is the prerequisite for digital implementation of \cref{eq:pidTimeDomain}.
 The continuous-time process variable $y(t)$ and the continuous-time setpoint $r(t)$ have to be sampled at discrete time intervals $\Delta t$.
 The discrete-time control error is then

-where $n$ is the discrete time index.
-The control signal $u(t)$ is then calculated at discrete times $n\Delta t$.

-\Cref{eq:pidTimeDomain} contains the integral and the derivative of the control error $e(t)$.
+with $t=n \Delta t$, where $n$ is the discrete time index.
+The control signal $u(t)$ is then calculated at discrete times $n\Delta t$. \Cref{eq:pidTimeDomain} contains the integral and the derivative of the control error $e(t)$.
 A common way of discretising integral and derivative is to approximate the integral with a sum and the derivative with a difference such that

 These approximations are illustrated in \cref{fig:Discretization}.
 The integral is approximated using the forward rectangular rule, and the derivative is approximated using the forward difference approximation.
 Note that also other approximations such as backward difference or tangent line approximation can be considered without affecting the results presented in this paper.